collapsed-stacks/startups/questions/7629/how-to-securely-share-women-s-data-online.md

 - posted by: [Gordon Amable](https://stackexchange.com/users/7114347/gordon-amable) on 2015-10-23
 - score: 2

-<p>Why don't you implement a system where the pupil must send a request to the teacher.</p>
+Why don't you implement a system where the pupil must send a request to the teacher.

-<p>The teacher can access to the full profile of the pupil, if he/she accepts the request, then the contact may be etablished, else if, profile's information stays invisible</p>
+The teacher can access to the full profile of the pupil, if he/she accepts the request, then the contact may be etablished, else if, profile's information stays invisible

-<p>An other option is to don't specify genre of the teacher.
+An other option is to don't specify genre of the teacher.
 Just describe her as "Math professor at university, speaks english, [blablabla...]"
-And show the genre or photo after the request was accepted.</p>
+And show the genre or photo after the request was accepted.

 ## Answer 7649